jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

   caption: [Averaged curvature magnitude along the normalized span position calculated using method 1 according to @eq_53, comparing pressure values from $15 "MPa"$ to $110 "MPa"$ at a constant lift coefficient of $C_L approx 0.6$.]
 ) <fig_48>

 Analogous to @fig_47, @fig_49 offers a detailed examination of the undisturbed area.
 The study reveals that the computed curvature values remain substantially below the critical curvature threshold.
+// ---------------------------------- here ---------------------------------- //
 The magnitude of this difference is so significant that the critical curvature falls outside the selected scale range necessary for proper visualization of the pressure effects.

 // fine
 #figure(